Federal Court Agrees that Environmental Plaintiff Has Standing to Challenge USDA Loan Guarantee

 What Does This Mean?

 This recent ruling was procedural and told us nothing of the merits of the FWW claim that FSA failed to complete an adequate NEPA environmental assessment required before granting the federal loan guarantee.
-The ruling focused on whether can FWW bring this challenge, and the court agrees that FWW can.
+The ruling focused on whether can FWW brings this challenge, and the court agrees that FWW can.
 We still have to wait and see how the court will rule in this case and potential appeals of that decision before the case is final.

 Buffalo River Watershed Alliance v.
 Dep’t of Agric., No. 13-cv-450, 2014 WL 6837005 (E.D.
 Ark.
 Dec.
 2, 2014).